Table of contents

-If you experience extreme levels of energy and enthusiasm, followed by severe bouts of depression, you may have bipolar disorder.
+If you experience bursts of energy and enthusiasm followed by severe bouts of depression, you may have bipolar disorder.
 This is a dangerous condition that too often goes untreated.
-The best thing to do is contact a doctor experienced in diagnosing and treating bipolar disorder.
-First, find out if you truly have some type of condition.
-Second, receive the proper treatment before you face unwanted consequences.
-In New Jersey, New York and Florida, the best bipolar doctor is at Online Psychiatrists, which offers confidential, convenient appointments online through telepsychiatry.
-Call today.
+It's best to see a doctor experienced in diagnosing and treating bipolar disorder.
+Dr. Ivanov is an award-winning online psychiatrist who works with bipolar disorder in New York, as well as New Jersey and Florida.
+He offers confidential and convenient online appointments through telepsychiatry.

 While a qualified psychiatrist can diagnose the condition at any age, most noticeable symptoms appear in your late teens or early twenties.
-The experienced doctor at Online Psychiatrists — serving patients in NY, FL and NJ — successfully manages the condition with a bipolar disorder treatment plan that usually includes:
+Dr. Ivanov successfully manages the condition with a bipolar disorder treatment plan that usually includes:

 Nationally Recognized